ingo/ingo.github.io/_recipes/chana_masala.md

 category: Entrees
 description: Chana masala is a Northern Indian dish with chickpeas braised in a beautifully balanced, aromatic sauce of tomatoes, onions, garlic, ginger and myriad warming spices like coriander, cumin, cinnamon, turmeric and cayenne.
-The resulting dish has a wonderful blend of flavors and fragrance.
-The golden color imparted by spices like turmeric and paprika is beautiful as well.
-It is typically served garnished with chopped fresh coriander.
 favorite: "\u2713"
 image: chana_masala.jpg
 original_title: Chana Masala